-At the center, we are developing new and exciting treatments to fight cancer through our genomic sequencing and proteomics labs, novel approaches such as mitochondrial smart bombs, nanosyringes that allow us to inject agents into individual cancer cells, drug pump inhibitors that keep those agents in the cells (meaning lower doses of chemotherapy are necessary) and new and unique gene therapies.
+At the Kenneth R. Peak Brain & Pituitary Tumor Treatment Center, we are developing new and exciting treatments to fight cancer through our genomic sequencing and proteomics labs, novel approaches such as mitochondrial smart bombs, nanosyringes that allow us to inject agents into individual cancer cells, drug pump inhibitors that keep those agents in the cells (meaning lower doses of chemotherapy are necessary) and new and unique gene therapies.

 Some of the investigational therapies we are developing include nanosyringes (especially their role in delivering highly targeted cellular drug pump blockers), mitochondrial-based “smart bomb” chemotherapy and gene therapy for treatment of glioblastomas, the most common and most aggressive malignant primary brain tumor in humans.

 DR. DAVID BASKIN EXPLAINS HOW A CANCEROUS GLIOMA IS TRICKED INTO TAKING IN A DAMAGING DRUG